Dell OptiPlex 380

 • Third-party chipset INF files

-In practice, Windows 98 is very usable on this system if you treat it like a retro platform rather than a stock PC.
+In practice, Windows 98 works well on this system if you treat it as a retro platform, not a stock late-2000s PC.

 DOS compatibility (the reality)

-DOS on post-ICH5 systems is always a compromise, and the OptiPlex 380 is no exception.
+DOS support on post-ICH5 chipsets is always a compromise, and the OptiPlex 380 is no exception.

 What works well

-• Late DOS titles that struggle in DOSBox often shine here
+• Late DOS titles that can struggle in DOSBox often perform extremely well here

 Sound considerations

-The ICH7 southbridge does not support DDMA or PC/PCI, which rules out many PCI sound cards for native DOS sound effects.
+The ICH7 southbridge does not support DDMA or PC/PCI, which rules out many PCI sound cards for native DOS digital audio.

 • DSDMA support